GNARC0TICS/GoatedVipsgg/databaseoverview.md

    - Completed wager races are archived in historical races
    - Race participation is recorded for both claimed and unclaimed Goated.com accounts

-4. **Telegram Integration**:
+4. **Verification and Account Linking**:
-   - A Telegram user can be linked to one platform account
+   - A platform user can submit multiple verification requests but only have one approved verification per account type
+   - Each verification request has a status (pending/approved/rejected) and admin notes
-   - A Telegram user can participate in multiple challenges
+   - An admin user can review and approve/reject verification requests
-   - A challenge can have multiple entries from different users
-   - Verification requests track the linking process between Telegram and platform accounts
+   - Verification requests maintain an audit trail of approvals and rejections
+   - When approved, the user record is updated with the verified account details
+   - Both Goated.com and Telegram verifications follow the same pattern but are stored in separate tables
+   - All verification actions require admin approval for security

 ## Data Flow and Transformation